TaylorOglow/tayloroglow.github.io/_scholarship/2022-04-04-center-for-truth-and-reconciliation.md

     - label: "Learn More"
       url: "https://nctr.ca/"
   caption: "Photo credit: [**NCTR**](https://nctr.ca/)"
-excerpt: "For Truth and Reconciliation"
+excerpt: "Center for Truth and Reconciliation"
 intro:
   - excerpt: "This is the website for the National Center for Truth and Reconciliation (NCTR), this website provides a space to learn about experiences of residential schools."
 feature_row: